-If you or a loved one was seriously injured or killed in an accident involving a suspected faulty ignition switch or other problem with a General Motors auto, you should contact a General Motors recall attorney for a free evaluation of your case.
+If you or a loved one was seriously injured or killed in an accident involving a suspected faulty ignition switch or other problem with a General Motors auto, you should call us at 800-243-1100 a General Motors recall attorney for a free evaluation of your case.

-The ignition-related recall, announced in February 2014 and expanded in March, was being investigated by Congress, federal regulators and the Department of Justice, with concerns over why it took General Motors so long to address an issue first noted by the automaker as early as 2001, according to news reports.
+The ignition-related recall, announced in 2014, was being investigated by Congress, federal regulators and the Department of Justice, with concerns over why it took General Motors so long to address an issue first noted by the automaker as early as 2001, according to news reports.
 Federal law requires that safety defects be reported within five days of their discovery to the National Highway Traffic Safety Administration.

 GM first recalled 2003-2007 models of the Chevrolet Cobalt, Pontiac G5, Pontiac Solstice, Saturn Ion, Saturn Sky, and Chevy HHR vehicles but expaned the recall to 2011 because newer models may have been repaired with older replacement parts that could be faulty.
 Owners were asked to bring their vehicles to a dealer to replace ignition switches.
 In the meantime, drivers were advised to avoid using keychains containing items other than their car keys because the extra weight of other objects could make an accidental ignition turn more likely.

 In March 2014, GM announced another recall due to a problem that caused a failure to deploy in side impact airbags and seat belt pretensioners during crashes in certain models: 2008-2013 Buick Enclave and GMC Acadia models, 2009-2013 Chevrolet Traverse and 2008-2010 Saturn Outlook vehicles.